Itzvicen/gestion-gym/README.md

 ## 🔐 Credenciales

-- Usuario: administrador
+- Usuario: admin
-- Contraseña: admin
+- Contraseña: 12345

 ## 🛠️ Tecnologías utilizadas